EQUH - Equine Horsemanship

 EQUH 114 Horsemanship 1: 2 Credits (2 Lab)

-PREREQUISITE: EQUH 110 or EQUH 133 (may be changed to a different 200 level number) with consent of instructor.
+PREREQUISITE: EQUH 110 or consent of instructor.
 (F, Sp) Students will learn beginning horsemanship information and skills in both English and Western disciplines building on skills learned in EQUH 110.
 Some of that information will include tack fit, adjustment, care, and part identification, correct rider position in various gaits and styles of riding.
 Students will begin to work toward securing a balanced seat and use of independent aids while in the walk, jog/sitting trot, posting trot, and lope/canter.
 Students should allow 15 minutes to get to Miller Stock Pavilion.
-Pavillion.
+Pavilion.
 Transportation is student's responsibility and not included in course fees

 EQUH 133 Horses: Ground Level: 2 Credits (2 Lab)